AMD Quark for PyTorch#

 3. Set the quantization configuration#

-Quark for PyTorch provides a granular API to handle diverse quantization scenarios, and it also offers streamlined APIs for common use cases.
+This approach provides a granular API to handle diverse quantization scenarios and is applicable to any PyTorch model.
 The example below demonstrates the granular API approach.

 from quark.torch.quantization.config.type import Dtype, ScaleType, RoundType, QSchemeType